bradhowes/pyslimp3/README.md

 # Additional Information

-The Wiki tab contains additional documentation for Pyslimp3.
-Start with the TopBrowser page to see the screens available once you "power on" the device.
-Check out KeyEventProcessing for a discussion of how it handles remote control key events.
-A related page, TelephoneKeypadProcessing, describes how to enter text using the numeric keypad found on the remote.
+The [wiki](../../wiki) tab contains additional documentation for Pyslimp3.
+Start with the [TopBrowser](../../wiki/TopBrowser) page to see the screens available once you "power on" the device.
+Check out [KeyEventProcessing](../../wiki/KeyEventProcessing) for a discussion of how it handles remote control key events.
+A related page, [TelephoneKeypadProcessing](../../wiki/TelephoneKeypadProcessing), describes how to enter text using the numeric keypad found on the remote.